Joyce Carol Oates

 A master of the short story returns to Deep Water with a new collection that shows the form at its most compressed—and volatile.
 In The Frenzy, Joyce Carol Oates enters lives in charged moments when a single encounter, accident, or revelation seems to split time in two.
-The short story is uniquely suited to this kind of pressure: it can leap across years, distill a life to its turning point, and leave the future altered in the space of a few pages.
+In this conversation with another master short story writer, A M Homes, Oates will discuss why the short story is uniquely suited to the pressures of time: it can leap across years, distill a life to its turning point, and leave the future altered in the space of a few pages.
 A conversation with one of America’s greatest living writers on the way stories can bend time around a single decisive moment.

 Date